Saadiee/azure-administrator-portfolio/02-vnet-hubspoke/README.md

 Root cause: Azure warns on any explicit deny that blocks service tags it considers important for platform functionality.
 These are informational warnings, not errors, and do not prevent saving.

 Resolution: Ignored both warnings and saved the rule.
 There is no load balancer in this lab, so the first warning is irrelevant.
-The second warning is intentional — VirtualNetwork-to-VirtualNetwork traffic being blocked is the entire point of the explicit deny rules above it.
+The second warning is intentional: VirtualNetwork-to-VirtualNetwork traffic being blocked is the entire point of the explicit deny rules above it.

 **Learning:** Azure portal warnings on NSG rules are advisory.
 Evaluate each one against the intent of the rule rather than accepting or dismissing them automatically.